Cqsi/lichs/README.md

 ```
 and the program will be installed.
 The next step is to generate a personal API-key.

-### How to generate a personal API-key
+### How to generate a personal API token

 1. Click [here](https://lichess.org/account/oauth/token/create) and log in with your Lichess account if needed
 2. Name the token anything (e.g. MyToken)
 3. Scroll down and enable the button `Play games with the board API`
 4. Click the button `Submit` in the lower right corner
 5. Copy the token shown in the brown box
-6. Jump into your terminal and write `lichs <api_key>` (put your API-key instead of `<api_key>`) and run the command.
+6. Jump into your terminal and write `lichs <api_token>` (put your API token instead of `<api_token>`) and run the command.
 To get this clear, an example would have been `lichs lzRceo5XOUND74Lm`.
-You should then see a message to confirm that the API-key has been saved.
+You should then see a message to confirm that the API token has been saved.

 ## Usage